charlespaul1/alx-low_level_programming/0x09-static_libraries/README.md

-read me for static libraries
+read me for static lib